openstax/cnxml/textbook-html/docs/_content.rng.md

 * ` data-colsep=`[Number.datatype](#numberdatatype)`?`
 * ` data-rowsep=`[Number.datatype](#numberdatatype)`?`

+And other things:

+1. These are additional attributes that are defined in CALS tables

+^

 ## caption

 This extends the set of elements that are allowed in a `caption`

+allow an optional title for the caption

 `<caption>`